Monty0252/WeatherDrift/README.md

    cd WeatherDrift
 ```

-     Or download the ZIP from GitHub, unzip it, and navigate root of the directory
+     Or download the ZIP from GitHub, unzip it, and navigate to the root of the directory

 2. (Optional but recommended) Create and activate a virtual environment.
 Skip if you can install dependencies on local machine.